JetBrains-Research/sosed/README.md

 Then, we computed embeddings for tokens in code with [fasttext](https://github.com/facebookresearch/fastText) and clustered them into 256 groups of similar tokens.
 The clusters represent topics at token level.
-For each repository we computed its numerical representation in the space token clusters.
+For each repository we computed its numerical representation in the space of token clusters.
 It is a 256-dimensional vector, where coordinate along the dimension _K_ is the number of occurrences of tokens from cluster _K_ in the repository.

 Finally, we measure similarity of two repositories as cosine distance between their vector representations.
 The intuition